drop-games/eb-docs/docs/NFT.md

 ## Why NFTs?

 _
 NFTs are changing gaming world as we know it.
-Players are for the first time the real owners of their items, ensured by the continuous integrity of the blockchain, and the untapped potential of NFTs in terms of their utility is one of the key focuses of Hyperblade development.
+Players are for the first time the real owners of their items, ensured by the continuous integrity of the blockchain.
+The untapped potential of NFTs in terms of their utility is one of the key focuses of Hyperblade development.
 _

 ## NFTs in Hyperblade